inovvio/imperial/model_card.md

 - Retrain with modern, diverse datasets
 - Apply fairness-aware learning methods

----

 ### Limitations
 - Small dataset size may reduce generalisation
 - Class imbalance impacts recall for minority class
 - Model not audited for real-world financial compliance

----

 ### Caveats and Recommendations
 - Use in sandbox/testing only — not yet production-ready
 - Interpretability tools (e.g., SHAP) recommended for deployment
 - Requires external fairness audit before live deployment

----

 ### Contact
-For more details, contact the project owner or refer to the README file in the project repository.
+For more details, contact the project owner, Prakash Anthony, or refer to the README file in the project repository.